beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Remove K-th Element in Linked List
     - Linked List Generator
 - Estimate $\pi$ using Monte Carlo Method
-- Remove the minimum number of parentheses
+- Remove the Minimum Number of Parentheses
+- Generate All Permutations